 She also alerts consumers to the serving size: “To get 5 grams, you need 2 scoops, which is OK, but weird.
 I’ve actually forgotten to take both scoops at times since most creatine I’ve taken only needs one scoop.”
 This is something to be aware of because, as mentioned earlier, any dose under 3 grams doesn’t carry the same athletic performance benefits and a single scoop only delivers 2.5 grams of creatine.

-That said, the lack of extra ingredients, flavors, or sweeteners, plus third-party testing to provide some assurance there’s no invisible additives, is why we crowned Onnit the best creatine for people who identify as men for weight loss.
+That said, the lack of extra ingredients, flavors, or sweeteners, plus third-party testing to provide some assurance there are no invisible additives, is why we crowned Onnit the best creatine for people who identify as men for weight loss.

 For a more comprehensive assessment, read our full Onnit Creatine Review